ryantate/clucille/README.md

   other fields are included in it and/or how it is stored and indexed.
 You can use metadata to set options on `:_content` just like any other field.
 But `:_content` has an extra option:
-  `:included`.
+  `:include`.
 The value of this option should be a set containing keys of fields that should go into `:_content`.
 This overrides the default selection criterion noted above (fields that are stored).